 Here you will find answers to commonly asked questions about Mosaic.
 If you do not see the answer to your question please feel free to email the Team Leader at Roni.Frazier@humbleisd.net

-How does my child get into MOSAIC?
+How does my child get into Mosaic?

-Students enrolled in Humble ISD who receive special education support services can move from their high school campus to the MOSAIC program following their senior year of high school if they have met all the state academic credit requirements and finished their state testing.
-The MOSAIC program is a program that your child will be Ard'ed to at the end of their senior year.
+Students enrolled in Humble ISD who receive special education support services can move from their high school campus to the Mosaic program following their senior year of high school if they have met all the state academic credit requirements and finished their state testing.
+The Mosaic program is a program that your child will be Ard'ed to at the end of their senior year.

-What steps do I need to take to move my child to MOSAIC?
+What steps do I need to take to move my child to Mosaic?

-What is a PCP meeting?
+What is a Mosaic Entrance Interview?